ppetrovtv/pine_script_docs/source/Quickstart_guide.rst

 This documentation contains numerous examples of code used to illustrate how functions, variables and operators are used in Pine.
 By going through it, you will be able to both learn the foundations of Pine and study the example scripts.

 The fastest way to learn a programming language is to read about key concepts and try them out with real code.
-As we’ve just done, copy this documentation’s examples into your Pine Editor and play with them.
+As we’ve just done, copy this documentation’s examples in the editor and play with them.
 Explore!
 You won’t break anything.

 You will also find examples of Pine scripts in the editor’s *New* dropdown menu and in TradingView's extensive Public Library of `scripts <https://www.tradingview.com/script/>`__ which contains thousands of open source Pine scripts.
 Enjoy and welcome to Pine!